zillerlab/CASTom-iGEx/Software/model_prediction/README.md

 #### 4.1) Large dataset: Association: input preparation
 Prepare for association with phenotypes, it creates summary info files for genes and pathways and split pathway .RData in smaller .RData objectes to be tested in parallel.
 Pathways computed from the same genes are filtered to keep the ones composed of a lower number of genes (original annotation).
-- *inputFold* folder including pathway and T-scores from step 3)
+- *--inputFold* folder including pathway and T-scores from step 3)
-- *geneAnn_file* resPrior_regEval_allchr.txt from PriLer
+- *--geneAnn_file* resPrior_regEval_allchr.txt from PriLer
-- *skip_tscore_info* boolen, set to TRUE if preparation for T-score has been done, e.g. when applying the script to custom pathway
+- *--skip_tscore_info* boolen, set to TRUE if preparation for T-score has been done, e.g. when applying the script to custom pathway
-- *split_tot* number of subgroup the genes were split on, the same value will be used to split pathways into that amount of groups.
+- *--split_tot* number of subgroup the genes were split on, the same value will be used to split pathways into that amount of groups.

 ```sh
 ./pheno_association_prepare_largeData_run.R \